dheeraj-murali/dheeraj-murali/README.md

 </h1>

 <p align="center">
-Nice to meet you!
-I'm a web designer and front-end developer. who loves crafting fast and easy to use web applications.
+Nice to meet you! <br/> I'm a web designer and front-end developer.<br/> who loves crafting fast and easy to use web applications.
 </p>

 <p align="center">